ITSLeeds/trafficEstimatr/README.md

   tm_scale_bar()
 #> Legend for symbol sizes not available in view mode.
 #> Legend for line widths not available in view mode.
-#> QStandardPaths: XDG_RUNTIME_DIR not set, defaulting to '/tmp/runtime-robin'
-#> TypeError: Attempting to change the setter of an unconfigurable property.
-#> TypeError: Attempting to change the setter of an unconfigurable property.
 ```

 ![](README_files/figure-gfm/dodgr-centrality-1.png)<!-- -->